arturcarvalho/tutorial-1/README.md

 <Link to={routes.post({ id: post.id })}>{post.title}</Link>
 ```

-For routes with route parameters, the `routes` helper expects an object where you specify a value for each parameter.
-If you click on the link now, it will indeed take you to `/post/1` (or similar, depending on the ID of the post).
+For routes with route parameters, the named route function expects an object where you specify a value for each parameter.
+If you click on the link now, it will indeed take you to `/post/1` (or `/post/2`, etc, depending on the ID of the post).

 Ok, so the ID is in the URL.
-What do we need next in order to display a post?
+What do we need next in order to display a specific post?
 It sounds like we'll be doing some data retrieval from the database, which means we want a cell:

     hammer generate cell post